algorandfoundation/algorand-typescript-testing/docs/tg-concepts.md

 The context manager interface exposes four main properties:

-1. `contract`: An instance of `ContractContext` for creating instances of Contract under test and register them with the test execution context.
+1. `contract`: An instance of `ContractContext` for creating instances of Contract under test and registering them with the test execution context.
 1. `ledger`: An instance of `LedgerContext` for interacting with and querying the emulated Algorand ledger state.
 1. `txn`: An instance of `TransactionContext` for creating and managing transaction groups, submitting transactions, and accessing transaction results.
 1. `any`: An instance of `ValueGenerator` for generating randomized test data.